 In their mid-December post, Lux Research Senior Director Christopher Robinson and Analyst Anirudh Bhoopalam write, “In the year 2024, we can comfortably agree that the future of the automotive industry is electric.
 Considering that today’s hydrogen prices range from $15 per kilogram (kg) to $30 per kg, using any form of hydrogen essentially makes no economic sense.”

-The duo consider the prospect of lower hydrogen prices if the energy sector is able to add scale.
-However, write Robinson and Bhoopalam, “The real challenge here isn’t that hydrogen can’t compete with diesel—in reality, regulations will likely drive up the cost of diesel in the future—it’s that the operational costs can’t remotely compete with electricity.”
+The duo consider the prospect of lower hydrogen prices if the energy sector can add scale.
+However, Robinson and Bhoopalam write, “The real challenge here isn’t that hydrogen can’t compete with diesel—in reality, regulations will likely drive up the cost of diesel in the future—it’s that the operational costs can’t remotely compete with electricity.”

-Research into hydrogen energy applications may yet bear fruit in stationary industrial applications such as steelmaking, according to the researchers.
+Research into hydrogen energy applications could yet bear fruit in stationary industrial applications such as steelmaking, according to the researchers.

 “Energy clients should seek out existing users of hydrogen while targeting industrial users looking to hydrogen to decarbonize heavy industry as a more receptive and reliable long-term opportunity,” write Robinson and Bhoopalam.